ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

 Effect and Interactions
 -----------------------

-No interactions with existing language features.
+No interactions with existing language features outside of the ``OverloadedStrings`` behavior mentioned in the Specification.

 Costs and Drawbacks
 -------------------